Retirement costs have gone up by 60%. Here’s how to retire comfortably

 Global events, including the Covid-19 pandemic and geopolitical conflict, are contributing to a rise in the overall cost of living here in the UK.

-Despite inflation falling to 1.7% in September 2024, the Office for National Statistics (ONS) reports, it’s important to remember that we’re still feeling the effects of the double-digit inflation from 2022.
+Despite inflation standing at 2.3% in October 2024, the Office for National Statistics (ONS) reports, it’s important to remember that we’re still feeling the effects of the double-digit inflation from 2022.
 While costs are now rising more slowly, they are still rising overall, on top of the exponential increases we experienced during the pandemic.

 For retirees, rising prices could pose a problem.
 Rather than accumulating capital, you’ll be decumulating – slowly withdrawing the funds you’ve saved up throughout your career.
 If costs keep rising, your finite resources could be in danger of running out.
 That’s why, as Legal & General reports, 28% of retirees face decisions that could see them outlive their pension pot – something none of us wants to think about.